michelcrypt4d4mus/pdfalyzer/README.md

 pipx install pdfalyzer
 pdfalyze the_heidiggerian_themes_expressed_in_illmatic.pdf
 ```
-`pip install pdfalyzer` also works.
-See [Installation](#installation) and [Usage](#usage) for more details.

 ### What It Do
 1. **Generate summary format as well as in depth visualizations of a PDF's tree structure**[^1] with helpful color themes that conceptually link objects of similar type.
 See [the examples below](#example-output) to get an idea.
 1. **Display text representations of the PDF's embedded binary data**.
 Adobe calls these "streams" and they hold things like images, fonts, etc.
-1. **Scan for malicious content in the PDF** both with PDF related [YARA](https://github.com/VirusTotal/yara-python) rules collected from around the internet as well as custom in-depth scans of the embedded font binaries where other tools don't look.
-These scans will be done both to the overall finay binary as well as to each of the PDF's embedded binary streams _post decode/decrypt_.
-Most PDFs have many such streams.
+1. **Scan for malicious content** both with all the PDF related [YARA](https://github.com/VirusTotal/yara-python) rules I could dig up as well as in-depth scans of the embedded compressed binaries.
+Some tools don't decompress those binaries before scanning.
-1. **Show the results of attempting to decode suspicious byte patterns with many differente character encodings.** In particular quoted bytes - those between things like front slashes (hint: think regexes) in addition to regular quote characters.
-Several encodings are configured as defaults to try but [the `chardet` library](https://github.com/chardet/chardet) is also leveraged to attempt to detect if the binary could be in an unconfigured encoding.
+1. **Show the results of attempting to decode suspicious byte patterns with many differente character encodings.** Several encodings are configured as defaults to try but [the `chardet` library](https://github.com/chardet/chardet) is also leveraged to attempt to detect the encoding.
 1. **Be used as a library for your own PDF related code.** All[^2] the inner PDF objects are guaranteed to be available in a searchable tree data structure.
 1. **Ease the extraction of all the binary data in a PDF** (fonts, images, etc) to separate files for further analysis.
 (The heavy lifting is actually done by [Didier Stevens's tools](#installing-didier-stevenss-pdf-analysis-tools) - the pdfalyzer automates what would otherwise be a lot of typing into a single command.)